xplenty/xplenty-api-doc-v2/sections/delete-delivery.md

 ### Notes
 * This call removes the delivery all together - contrary to some other resources this one **won't** be archived / updated.
-You can verify that a delivery has been removed successfully by [retrieving the delivery's information](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/sections/get-delivery-information.md).

 ### Input Parameters
 The **delivery resource ID** must be supplied at the end of the request URL.